-The backpacking tent cottage industry is alive and well, and California-based Tarptent is one of the best.
+The backpacking tent cottage industry is alive and well, and California-based Tarptent is one of the top brands among dedicated ULers.
 Their leading two-person model is the Double Rainbow, which hits a competitive balance of usability, weight, and weather protection.
-We put it to the test through a full season of bikepacking and backcountry exploring in Colorado’s San Juan Mountains, and found it to be an impressive ultralight option.
-Below we break down the Double Rainbow’s interior space, weight and packed size, weather protection, ventilation, durability, and more.
-To see how the Double Rainbow stacks up, see our article on the best backpacking tents.
+We put it to the test through a full season of bikepacking and backcountry exploring in Colorado’s San Juan Mountains and found it to be an impressive ultralight option.
+Below we outline our experiences with the Double Rainbow.
+To see how it stacks up to the competition, see our article on the best backpacking tents.

-Weighing 2 pounds 10 ounces, the Double Rainbow is extremely light for its size and features.
-It undercuts popular competitors like the MSR Hubba Hubba NX (3 pounds 7 ounces) and Big Agnes Copper Spur HV UL2 (2 pounds 12 ounces).
-The few tents that weigh less than the Double Rainbow—like the Nemo Hornet and the Big Agnes Tiger Wall—are made with significantly less durable fabric.
-One downside is that the Double Rainbow does not come seam sealed (you can have Tarptent do the service for $35 or purchase a kit to do it yourself for $8), so your total weight will go up a little as a result.
+Weighing 2 pounds 9.8 ounces all in (including the tent body, poles, stuff sack, and stakes), the Tarptent Double Rainbow is extremely light for its size and features.
+This is largely due to the hybrid single-wall build, which merges a mesh body with a rainfly in one single piece.
+For comparison, it undercuts popular lightweight, double-wall options like the MSR Hubba Hubba NX and Nemo Dagger (both 3 lbs.
+14 oz.), as well as Big Agnes’ Copper Spur HV UL2 (3 lbs.
+2 oz.).
+The few tents that weigh less than the Double Rainbow—like the Nemo Hornet, REI Flash Air, and Big Agnes Tiger Wall and Fly Creek—are made with significantly less durable fabrics.
+That said, it’s worth noting that the Double Rainbow does not come seam-sealed (you can have Tarptent do the service for $35 or purchase a kit to do it yourself for $8), so total weight will go up a little as a result.

 In terms of packed size, the Double Rainbow is a standout.
 The thin materials, hybrid single-wall build, and simplistic pole design keep things extremely compact.
 Tents with hubbed poles or a freestanding design like the Big Agnes Copper Spur take up noticeably more space in your pack.
 To make it even easier to compress, you can remove the upper strut and store it separately.
 But we found that keeping it in its sleeve did little to compromise packability.
 As a prototype, Tarptent sent us a pole bag which also fits the stakes.
 This bag has sewn-in gear loops, which added protection to the pole when stowed outside of the shelter stuff sack.
 It also proved to be versatile stowing the pole during bikepacking trips.